TourmalineCore/inner-circle-items-api/README.md

 ### Adding a new migration  (Windows via Visual Studio)

-Run the database using doocker compose executing the following script (don't close the terminal unless you want to stop the containers)
+Run the database using docker compose executing the following script (don't close the terminal unless you want to stop the containers)
 ```bash
 docker compose --profile db-only up --build
 ```